strongloop-archive/strong-gateway/docs/route-based-acls.md

 Before implementing the [`routes-acl` middleware ACL logic](../server/middleware/routes-acl.js#L9), there are some important points to note:

-- The `userid`/`clientid` is used to identify who is accessing the resource
+- The `userId`/`clientId` is used to identify who is accessing the resource
-- The `userid`/`clientid` is preestablished by the resource server
+- The `userId`/`clientId` is pre-established by the resource server
 - The scope determines which resources on the resource server are available to the client
-- ACLs determine whether the `userid`/`clientid` is allowed to access the resource
+- ACLs determine whether the `userId`/`clientId` is allowed to access the resource
   - Even if the client has access to the scope, it doesn't necessarily mean the client is allowed to access the resource (the ACL determines this)